- Overview

 Mid December to Mid March June to Mid October

 Three months of dedicated training is required to prepare for Kilimanjaro for an active individual.
+The participants should focus on cardio and leg strengthening.

 There are permanent toilet structures made on the Mountain which are fairly clean and well-maintained.

-Tarangire National Park and Norongoro Crater
+Tarangire National Park and Ngorongoro Crater

 There are no reviews yet.